 R is a very powerful statistical computing environment with an extensive suite of libraries/packages and one of the main platforms for statistical research both in academia and industry throughout the world.
 Knowledge of R is likely to be very useful whetever your PhD topic may be.

-The Scottish Mathematical Sciences Training Centre Statistics stream Prerequisites Basic concepts in:
+The Scottish Mathematical Sciences Training Centre Regression and Simulation Methods Prerequisites

+Basic concepts in:

-- (i) probability (elementary probability distributions); - (ii) statistics (ideas of estimation, confidence intervals, hypothesis tests); and (iii) calculus.
+(i) probability (elementary probability distributions);

+(ii) statistics (ideas of estimation, confidence intervals, hypothesis tests); and

+(iii) calculus.